 “Yeah, that one.”

 Joaquim was not as large as his brother, but was five years older.
 Unlike his younger brother, Joaquim’s face was lined and troubled.
-He had borne the brunt of the difficulties they had surviving when they had lost their parents as children.
+He had borne the brunt of the difficulties they’d faced when they lost their parents as children.

 “Rounded out to forty million metric tons.”

 The brothers were in their office in Engineering, a small room on D-deck, a part of the ship which was their responsibly: engineering, propulsion, and RCS reaction control.
-They were nominally responsible for all the systems on the ship, but the other crewmembers would often help out if the engineers were overwhelmed, which was often.
-They were taking this unusual down time—the ship’s name was apt, Oedipus Wrecks, because it was an old, rusted-out, roaming disaster that was broken more often than not—to get some paperwork done.
+They were nominally responsible for all the systems on the ship, but the other crew members would often help out if the engineers were overwhelmed, which was often.
+They were taking this unusual down time—the ship’s name was apt, Oedipus Wrecks, because it was an old, rusted-out, roaming disaster that was broken more often than not—to get clear up some of their paperwork.
 The constant repairs needed left little time to eat and sleep, never mind sit in the office, so they were trying to catch up now.

 “You writing stories or reading ‘Dear John’ letters?”
 Luis asked as he come through the open hatch to the engineering office.
 He turned as he came through, making sure the brothers took note of this breech of regulations.

 “I told you to seal the hatch!”
 Joaquim scolded his younger brother.